janmerhar/txmanipulator/README.md

 # Usage

 Script is located in `bin` folder.
-You can run it with `node`.
-Note, you need to compile TypeScript into JavaScript before you can run them.
+You can run it with `ts-node`.
+Note, if you want to run JavaScript script, you fill find compiled executable in `dist/bin` folder.

 ## Manipulator CLI

+To use CLI you need to install package from NPM using `npm install txmanipulator -g`.
+Afterwards you can run the CLI using `manipulator` command.

 ```
 Usage: manipulator [options]